n0vay/backdoor-detector-cnn/README.md

 # How to run the lab?

-1. Mount drive to the colab notebook and upload the required dataset and models provided in the links below.
+1. Mount drive to the colab notebook or upload the required dataset and models provided in the links below.
+2. Update the links in the notebook to make sure you are uploading data into right variable.
-2. The models for diffrent thresholds [2,4 and 10] are present in the repo.
+3. The models for diffrent thresholds [2,4 and 10] are present in the repo.
-3. The results[base accuracy and target attack accuracy] provided in report are based on the comparison of the modified and orignal network.
+4. The results[base accuracy and target attack accuracy] provided in report are based on the comparison of the modified and orignal network.
-4. Use the code given in colab to reproduce results.
+5. Use the code given in colab to reproduce results.

 ```bash